-Facebook PPC - Has an ROI of 1.6
+Facebook PPC - Has a ROI of 1.6

 Inputs to ROI

 Be clear on your framework to understand how you want to measure ROI; whether you will include Initial Revenue from the lead or sale, lifetime revenue, initial margin, or lifetime margin.
 It’s critical to make sure you’re in line with finance and/or accounting and leadership.
-Example, you might be ok with a negative ROI on sale #1, if the lifetime ROI is positive.
+Example, you might be ok with a negative ROI on sale #1 (loss leader) if the lifetime ROI is positive.
 Some business models and organizations are ok with this while others are not.
+Get alignment.

-1. Understand how much revenue you’re bringing in for a sale driven my each lead source.
+1. Understand how much profit (value) you’re bringing in for a sale driven my each lead source.

 Cost Per Lead (or Sale)

 Ex.
 CPL = $75

 ROI Calculation: (VPL - CPL) / CPL = 100%